Pet Friendly Workplace Trend is Growing

 Guest Writer: Mila Sanchez

 I won’t have to argue with anyone reading this that pets are awesome and bring so much love and joy into our lives.
 Being able to stay home with them all the time is the dream for many.
 Unfortunately, that is not possible for those of us who have bills to pay.
 We have to go to work, and our furry companions have to stay home alone during that time.
 It would be great if we could take them to work with us.
-It sounds like a pipe dream, but surprisingly pet friendly workplace trend is growing. in recent years.
+It sounds like a pipe dream, but surprisingly, the pet friendly workplace trend is growing in recent years.

 Companies trying to be more appealing to potential employees are looking at different leadership strategies to bring in, motivate, and retain employees.
 One of those strategies focuses on showing your employees that they matter, and that what they care about matters.
 For many, that is their pets.
 This is especially true for millennials, a generation notoriously delaying getting married and having children (or choosing not to have them at all) and are instead putting their parental energies into their “fur babies.”